oppia/oppia-web-developer-docs/Apache-Beam-Jobs.md

     return state_count_sum_pcoll | beam.Map(job_run_result.JobRunResult.as_stdout)
 ```

-The method maps every element in a `PCollection` into a `JobRunResult` with the stringified-value as its `stdout`.
+The method maps every element in a `PCollection` to a `JobRunResult` with their stringified-values as `stdout`.

 -----